Webix DataProcessor is a functional library that lets you "communicate" with a server-side backend. DataProcessor:

 You can find the full list of DataProcessor methods, properties and events in the API Reference.

-DataProcessor can be initialized implicitly and explicitly.
+DataProcessor can be initialized during component initialization or standalone.

 webix.ui({